10 Interactive Marketing Examples from Popular Brands

 When ‘The Elephant Pants’ created a quiz to generate awareness about its Kickstarter campaign, little did they know how it was going to turn out for them.
 By the end of the campaign, The Elephant Pants raised over $8,500 in funds and also got a base of potential customers.
 This is the power of interactive marketing.

 E-books, blogs, and whitepaper have become things of the past as viral quizzes and interactive calculators have taken over!
 And lately, marketers have started paying a lot of attention to it.
-The latest research by the Content Marketing Institute shows that around 46% of the total marketers surveyed are using interactive content and it is predicted that around 79% of marketers will be using interactive content in the coming year.
+The latest research by the Content Marketing Institute shows that 46% of marketers are using interactive content.
+And around 79% of marketers will be using interactive content in the coming year.
 The best part?
 Interactive content works well for startups as well as big brands.
 In fact, they find interactive marketing so resourceful that they have started depending totally on the results they get from these interactive marketing campaigns.

 #1 Heineken USA

 Heineken, a Dutch brewing company, came up with an interactive video as a part of an HR campaign in 2016 to showcase the fun company culture.
 The video checks the personality of candidates and introduces them to the company.
 In the video, the employer asks 12 questions the answers to which let candidates decide whether or not they are a good fit for Heineken.
 The interactive marketing campaign has gone viral and the company has seen a 300% increase in number of applicants.
 The engagement statistics are also amazing!
 67% of the users took all the tests and spent nearly 5.3 minutes watching the video.
 Success!

 Related Read: 5 Viral Calculators that Almost Broke the Internet